School Garden Grants

 - Where is/will the garden be located?
 When do you anticipate beginning your project and over what time frame do you think you will implement it?

 - Who will participate in the construction of your garden?
 Who will have access to the garden upon completion?

 - How do you plan to integrate gardening for birds or habitat creation/improvements?
 Please give us some details about your plans.

 - What learning/educational outcomes do you hope for?

 - How much funding are you requesting and how will you use the funding (plants, supplies, curriculum, seed, professional development, etc.)?
 Your chances of receiving an award will be higher if you are specific with your budget.
 Grants range from $500-$2,000.
 You may not receive the amount you request.
 Grants will be based on need and impact.

 Grant Details & Timeline

-- Selected winners must first attend an online training either March 3 at 7pm ET or March 7 at 8pm ET.
-Upon completion, 75% of the allocated funds will be provided along with the Habitat Connections kit.
+- Selected winners must attend a 1.5 hour online training either November 1 at 7pm ET or November 2 at 8pm ET.
+After the training, 75% of the allocated funds will be provided.

 Alaska Fertilizer produces fish emulsion fertilizers, made from by-products of the fishing industry.
 High in organic matter, these fertilizers make use of otherwise wasted nutrients.
 These fertilizers are useful on all types of plants, easy to use, difficult to over-apply, harmless, and organic – making them ideal for school use!